-Now I say no because out of the box the bracketing ability on the A7r sucks.
-There is no count down timer to shoot the three or five exposures and you have to do it manually or risk camera shake as you hold the shutter button.
+Now I say no because out of the box, the bracketing ability on the A7r sucks.
+There is no countdown timer to shoot the three or five exposures and you have to do it manually or risk camera shake as you hold the shutter button.
 You can see the HDR techniques here.

-Souther Japan Rice Terraces
+Southern Japan Rice Terraces

 I’m not really sure why Sony didn’t implement a better bracketing function.
-My guess is they want to sell it to you later as downloadable content so they can make more money like they do with their APS-C cameras.
+My guess is they want to sell it to you later as downloadable content so they can make more money as they do with their APS-C cameras.

 But it’s been six months, and it still hasn’t come.
-This leads me to believe that Sony doesn’t really have a good consulting liaison of tech savvy professionals.
+This leads me to believe that Sony doesn’t really have a good consulting liaison of tech-savvy professionals.
 I say this because after spending six months of my life in Japan, it seems 90% of the photographers I see out there are over the age of 60.
 It’s like the hobby of the senior citizen.
 No joke.

-And with Sony being relatively new to the whole main stream still camera world, this only makes sense.
-They probably rely on internal or local old school testers and rush out these products.
+And with Sony being relatively new to the whole mainstream still camera world, this only makes sense.
+They probably rely on internal or local old-school testers and rush out these products.
 Just my guess since my Sony A7r is already falling apart.

 Would I Buy The Sony A7r Or A7 Again For HDR Photography?

-I still love my Sony A7r and will continue to invest in it’s lens line up because in the future, Sony is only going to get better at making these cameras.
+I still love my Sony A7r and will continue to invest in its lens lineup because, in the future, Sony is only going to get better at making these cameras.
 They have to, their corporate profits are still falling like a rock.
-Not to mention, I have gotten some really awesome results out of the camera and I'm really grateful for getting to own such a machine.
+Not to mention, I have gotten some really awesome results out of the camera and I’m really grateful for getting to own such a machine.

 More Sony A7r Sample HDR Photos